-1. fire e there any environmental health hazards, including exposure to toxic chemicals, risk of and explosion, spill or hazardous waste, that could occur as a result of this proposal?
-If describe. a.
+1. Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill or hazardous waste, that could occur as a result of this proposal?
+If so, describe. a.
 Describe any known or possible contamination at the site from present or past uses. b.
 Describe existing hazardous chemicals/conditions that might affect project development and design.
-This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.
-C. Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.
+This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity. c.
+Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.

-u. a.
-Describe special emergency services that might be required.
-Nothing in addition to current services provided. e.
+u.
+Describe special emergency services that might be required. e.
 Proposed measures to reduce or control environmental health hazards, if any.
 2. No ise a.
 What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)? b.
 What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
-Indicate what hours noise would come from the site.
-Any construction noise shall comply with the requirements of BCC 9.18, including interior tenant improvements c.
+Indicate what hours noise would come from the site. c.
 Proposed measures to reduce or control noise impacts, if any.